HuveD/micro_roo_manager/roo-rules/rules-code/rules.md

 -   **Request-Driven Planning:** Subtask definition and the overall execution plan *must* be derived solely from the Sparc Orchestrator's request text, not from analyzing file contents.
 -   **Verification After Completion:** Completed subtasks **must** be verified using static code analysis before proceeding to the next planned subtask or final report.
 -   **Correction Task Priority:** Subtasks created to fix static analysis errors **must** be completed and verified before resuming the original task sequence.
+-   **Strict Context for Corrections:** When delegating a correction task for static analysis errors, the context **MUST** follow the precise format specified in the Core Workflow (Section 2, Step 3.f.ii), explicitly stating the sole goal is fixing the error and prohibiting other changes.
 -   **Strict Protocol Adherence:**
     -   Subtask delegation requests MUST use the format specified in `.roo/rules/subtask_protocol.md`.
     -   Expect and correctly interpret reports from Coders based on `.roo/rules/attempt_completion_protocol.md`.